-Thanks to the support of a generous donor, we are able to provide an increased subsidy of $50 off the cost of spay or $25 off the neuter of cats for residents of Carroll and Grayson Counties.
-You will need to use one of our veterinary partners (listed below) to receive the discount.
+If you don’t live in Galax, we can help.
+Due to the support of a generous donor, we are able to provide an increased subsidy of $50 off the cost of spay or $25 off the neuter of cats for residents of Carroll and Grayson Counties.
+You will need to use one of our veterinary partners (see below) to receive the discount.

 Once you have made your appointment, fill out our form and you will receive an email with a certificate that you can take to one of these veterinarians to receive a voucher for $50 off the cost of spay or $25 off the cost of neuter of your cat.
 When making your appointment, let your veterinarian know that you will be using the certificate, and be sure to bring it with you to your appointment to receive reimbursement (or you can just give them the code number from the certificate).
 You will be responsible for all additional charges.

 - Carroll Veterinary Clinic.
 Located at 12 Healthy Trail, Hillsville.
 Phone: (276) 728-4841.

 - Galax Veterinary Clinic.
 Located at 300 E. Stuart Drive, Galax.
 Phone: (276) 236-4212.